wunderfeyd/tippse/doc/regex.md

 * Quantization

-  After a group or literal the number of repetitions are added if mor or less than a single match is needed.
+  After a group or literal the number of repetitions are added if more or less than a single match is needed.
 Possible commands:

   1. `*` matches from 0 to infinite times
   2. `+` matches from 1 to infinite times